 By mid-December 2019, I was committed to making some positive changes in my exercise and diet habits.
 So I started walking and, as readers who have followed this know, I began playing more pickleball.
 If you don’t know what pickleball is, take a look at this video.

-I knew from a lifetime of off and on exercise and sports, such as those listed on togel sgp, that regularity was a key to maintaining weight and health.
+I knew from a lifetime of off and on exercise and sports, that regularity was a key to maintaining weight and health.
 This realization was ultimately a key motivator to get me walking.

 2) What Does it Take?